Thiago099/dom-builder/README.md

 ### method effect

-takes in object and returns a proxy that once change will affect the screen
+Takes in object and returns a proxy that once change will affect the screen

 ```js
 const data = effect({count: 0})
 ```

-as long as the element have a effect poiting to the object and the property is a arrow function instead of text
+As long as the element has an effect pointing to the object and the property is an arrow function instead of text

 ```js
 element("button")